Treated Water Service Rates for CY 2019, CY 2020, CY 2021 and CY 2022

 Treated Water Service Rates for CY 2017 and

-To determine the untreated water rate for calendar year 2019, Zone 7 contracted with Raftelis Financial Consultants, Inc. (Raftelis) to conduct a cost of service study for untreated water service for the first time, in parallel with the cost of service study for treated water rates.
-The process including discussions with untreated water customers and the Zone 7 Finance Committee.
-Following a 7-0 vote, the Board set a rate of $167 per acre-foot or CY 2019.
+To determine the untreated water rate for calendar year 2020, Zone 7 contracted with Raftelis Financial Consultants, Inc. (Raftelis) to conduct a cost of service study for untreated water service.
+The process included discussions with untreated water customers and the Zone 7 Finance Committee.
+On October 16, 2019 the Board adopted a rate of $173 per acre-foot for CY 2020.